indian7p/onesearch-emc/README.md

 Find towns, nations, and Discord servers with OneSearch for EarthMC.
 Gets data from the EarthMC map.

-This does not include Discord guilds for security and privacy reasons.
+This does not include Discord servers for security and privacy reasons.

 ## Links